mittalyash01/webdriverio-appium-JS/README.md

 1. Easy to integrate
 2. Trial version supports 160 mins of free usage on max of 2 real devices in parallel
 3. Able to use the same script for both Android and iOS testing
+4. Good documentation from the vendor on tool integration

 ##### Shortcoming
 1. Limited collection of Real Devices availability